chembl/EnsembleFlex/README.md

 You have different options for installing EnsembleFlex.
 Choose one of the following options depending on your expertise and required environment restrictions.
 Here is the list of options ordered from highest environment reproducibility to lowest:
-- Using **Docker** - This is the most reproducible environment and comes with all benefits but also inconveniences of containerisation.
+- Using **Docker** - This is the most reproducible environment setup and comes with all benefits but also some inconveniences of containers.
 - Using the `conda-lock.yml` file with **Conda-lock** or **Micromamba** - This provides also a highly reproducible environment, but can only be used on Mac or Linux systems (not for Windows).
 - Using the `environment_versioned.yml` file with **Conda** or **Mamba** to create the environment - This ensures